vivitek/backend/CONVENTION.md

 ---
 ## Commit messages
-There is seven types of allowed tags
+There are seven types of allowed tags
 * feat (allowed only on the first commit of your branch)
 * add
 * fix